jingwu1986/DatabaseMigration/README.md

 # DatabaseMigration
 Migrate objects between different databases, including schema and data.
 It supports to generate primary key, foreign key, index, identity, default value and comment, and supports datatype mapping via adding mapping file.
 It supports data batch submit, and considers data self reference of a table.
-Currently, it implements sync tables between SqlServer, Oracle and MySql.
+Currently, it implements sync tables and views between SqlServer, Oracle and MySql.

 # Usage
 ## Console Test